-For simplicity, we will impose the following additional assumption: \begin{itemize} \item[(a2)] $\pi_1(\fL_k)$ acts trivially on $H^2(\mathfrak{S}_k,\CC)$. \end{itemize} This is not an unreasonable condition: (a1) implies (a2) in almost all cases (and in all cases, if $G$ is classical).
+If $G=\mathrm{Spin}(n)$, the condition (a1) does not necessarily imply (a2).
+Let $\OO$ be an orbit that admits a birationally rigid $\mathrm{Spin}(n)$-cover but has no birationally rigid $\mathrm{SO}(n)$-covers, and let $p$ be the partition corresponding to $\OO$.
+Then \cref{prop:nocodim2leavesspin} implies that $p_i\le p_{i+1}+4$ for all $i$.
+It follows that all dimension $2$ singularities of $\Spec(\CC[\OO])$ are of type $A_1$ or $A_3$, and the latter are parameterized by the set $S_4(p)$.
+Let $\fL_k$ be a codimension $2$ leaf corresponding to an $A_3$ singularity, parameterized by $k\in S_4(p)$.
+By \cite[Theorem 2.3.1]{Mitya2020}, (a2) is satisfied if and only if $p_k$ and $p_{k+1}$ are the only odd members of $p$.
+Together with the conditions of \cref{prop:nocodim2leavesspin}, that implies $p=(6^{2m}, 5, 1)$.

+{It remains to analyze the $4$ orbits listed in \cref{prop:almost all A1}.
+For each of the orbits $2A_2$, $A_5$, and $E_6(a_3)\subset E_6$, its closure has unique codimension $2$ orbit with $A_2$ singularity, see \cref{prop:almost all A1}.
+This orbit ($A_2+A_1$, $A_4+A_1$, and $D_5(a_1)$, respectively) has trivial fundamental group, and therefore $\pi_1(\fL_k)$ is trivial.
+For simple $G$ the orbit $E_8(b_6)\subset E_8$ is the only such that (a1) holds, but (a2) does not.
+For the codimension $2$ orbit $E_6(a_1)+A_1$ in the closure of the orbit $E_8(b_6)$, the corresponding Kleinian singularity is of type $A_2$, and the monodromy action is non-trivial, see \cite[Section 13]{fuetal2015}.}

 Assuming condition (a2), $\fP_{k}$ can be identified with the vector space $\fh_{k}^*$, i.e. the dual Cartan subalgebra corresponding to the Kleinian singularity $\Sigma_k$.